Missouri is set to execute a convicted killer. His lawyers say new DNA evidence proves he's innocent.

 The non-DNA evidence includes a laptop belonging to the victim's husband, which Williams sold and police recovered, and some of the victim's personal items, which police found in the trunk of the car Williams drove, according to court documents.

-Williams got picked up on unrelated charges.
-His cell mate from that time, Henry Cole, and Laura Asaro, Williams' girlfriend, testified for the state, saying Williams told him them separately that he committed the murder, according to the documents filed by the state attorney general.
+Williams got picked up about three weeks after Gayle was killed on unrelated charges.
+His cell mate from that time at a local jail, Henry Cole, and Laura Asaro, Williams' girlfriend, testified for the state, saying Williams told them separately that he committed the murder, according to the documents filed by the state attorney general.

 Rejected by state Supreme Court